-Iowa Democrats begin caucus meetings, kicking off search for Trump election challenger
+Iowa Democrats conduct caucus meetings, kicking off search for Trump 2020 challenger

 Minnesota’s Klobuchar may have the most to lose in neighboring Iowa, where she has spent most of her campaign time and resources, but said she could win conservative areas that Trump captured in 2016.

-Republicans were also to hold Iowa caucuses on Monday but Trump, who has around 90 percent support in his party, faces very little threat from two challengers.
+Republicans were also holding Iowa caucuses on Monday, with Trump, who has around 90 percent support in his party, declared the projected winner by various media outlets.

-(GRAPHIC - Calendar of each state’s Democratic nominating contest and its allocated delegates: here)

-(GRAPHIC - Who is running in 2020: here)
+GRAPHIC: Who is running in 2020 - here

-Reporting by Trevor Hunnicutt, Joseph Ax, Tim Reid, Simon Lewis, Jarrett Renshaw and Ginger Gibson; Writing by Alistair Bell and John Whitesides; Editing by Colleen Jenkins and Howard Goller
+Reporting by Trevor Hunnicutt, Joseph Ax, Tim Reid, Simon Lewis, Jarrett Renshaw and Ginger Gibson; Writing by John Whitesides; Editing by Colleen Jenkins, Howard Goller and Peter Cooney